aditya43/docker-kubernetes/README.md

     + Scaling Out with Routing Mesh
     + Create a Multi-Service Multi-Node Web App
     + Swarm Stacks and Production Grade Compose
+    + Using Secrets in Swarm Services
+    + Using Secrets with Swarm Stacks
+    + Create A Stack with Secrets and Deploy
     ```

 ----------------------------------------